Grimrukh/soulstruct-blender/README.md

 # Soulstruct for Blender

+**TODO: The installation section of this README is outdated.
+Soulstruct for Blender is now a full Extension.**

 This Blender add-on enables you to import and export a large number of different FromSoftware file formats.

 It's powered by [Soulstruct](https://github.com/Grimrukh/soulstruct), my giant Python library of FromSoftware formats, and Soulstruct Havok, an